 General information about paid leave bond coverage

-A self-insured employer seeking an exemption from making paid leave contributions must submit a self-insured Insurance declaration document detailing that their plan meets necessary requirements and furnish a surety bond running to the Commonwealth of Massachusetts in an amount based upon its Massachusetts workforce size.
+An employer seeking an exemption from making paid leave contributions with a self-insured private plan must submit a self-insured Insurance declaration document detailing that their plan meets necessary requirements and furnish a surety bond running to the Commonwealth of Massachusetts in an amount based upon its Massachusetts workforce size.

 As of July 2020, our bond calculation formula and bond forms have changed for exemptions.
 If you have applied or plan to apply for a self-insured exemption after July 2020, please be sure to use the correct bond form and instructions provided below.